WaelOGC/OGC-NewFinity-Palstform/docs/07-governance/120-token-utility-and-governance-proposal-framework.md

 ## 1. Introduction

-This document defines the OGC token's platform utility, system interactions, governance alignment, and the formal process for creating, submitting, evaluating, and approving governance proposals within the OGC NewFinity ecosystem.
+This document defines OGCFinity's platform utility, system interactions, governance alignment, and the formal process for creating, submitting, evaluating, and approving governance proposals within the OGC NewFinity Ecosystem.

 The framework ensures: